jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
 .notes Fourth, recognize that database tables are cheap.
-In reviewing other authentication frameworks and other applications, I see a tendency to use tables with many NULLable columns, which is usually considered a smell from a database design perspective.
+In reviewing other authentication frameworks and other applications, I see a tendency to use tables with many NULLable columns, which is considered a smell from a database design perspective.
 Database tables are not a limited resource, do not be afraid to use more of them.

 <h1 style="font-size: 100px; position: absolute; top: 180px; left: 120px;">Database</h1>
 <h1 style="font-size: 100px; position: absolute; top: 270px; left: 120px;">Tables</h1>